telesimon/www/README.md

 - **Connecting lines**: These lines represent the mesh connectivity, indicating how devices are interconnected.
 - **Peripheral nodes**: Represent additional devices like sensors, cameras, and cars.
 - **Device Icons**: Simple representations of IoT devices around the peripheral nodes to symbolize different types of connected devices (like cameras, sensors, and cars).

+**eSIM-driven IoT (Internet of Things)**
+   - **Clarity**: IoT is a widely recognized term that implies connectivity and smart functionality across a variety of devices.
+   - **Breadth**: IoT encompasses a vast array of applications, from smart homes and cities to industrial and enterprise solutions.
+   - **Modernity**: IoT is arguably more current and widely understood by both technical and non-technical audiences.

+**eSIM-driven Connectivity**
+   - **Clarity**: This broader term emphasizes the role of eSIM in enabling extensive device connectivity.
+   - **Breadth**: It covers all kinds of connected devices, offering flexibility.
+   - **Modernity**: The term is modern and adaptable to various evolving technologies.

+**eSIM-driven Smart Solutions**
+   - **Clarity**: Focuses on the intelligence and innovation enabled by eSIM technology.
+   - **Breadth**: Applies broadly to various applications, including IoT, M2M, smart cities, etc.
+   - **Modernity**: It is modern and also hints at high-tech, advanced applications.

+### Recommendation:
+**eSIM-driven IoT** is likely the clearest and most widely understood term for mainstream and versatile applications.
+It covers a wide range of use cases and resonates well with both current and future technology trends.

+### Additional Considerations:
+- **eSIM-driven Edge Solutions**: This emphasizes the edge computing aspect, which is relevant for real-time processing and local data handling.
+- **eSIM-driven Smart Connectivity**: Combines the smart and connective aspects, suitable for a variety of contexts.
 -

 ## branża